-EN - Viva Paradis captures a moment in a land, Tunisia, in the midst of transformation; from an abandoned luxury hotel and the ruins of Carthage to the traces of the recent revolution.
-The fight has been fought, but how to proceed further now?
-Viva Paradis focuses on the moment after the journalists have left and the overflow of media images has stopped.
+EN - Viva Paradis captures a moment in Tunisia, amidst the transformation of an abandoned luxury hotel and the ruins of Carthage to the traces of the recent revolution.
+The fight has been fought, but how to proceed now?
+The film focuses on a time when the journalists have left and the overflow of media images has stopped.
 Everything seems to stand still.
-At the same time, the first tourists return, in search for the sun, as in the Tunisia of yesterday.
+And yet the first tourists return in search of the sun as in the Tunisia of yesterday.

 FR - Viva Paradis capture un instant dans un pays, la Tunisie, en voie de transformation.
 D’un hôtel luxueux abandonné et des ruines de Carthage aux traces de la révolution récente.
 Le combat a eu lieu, mais comment aller plus loin désormais ?
 Viva Paradis se concentre sur l’instant qui suit le départ des journalistes et la fin de l’afflux des images dans les médias.
 Tout semble redevenu normal.
 Par la même occasion, les touristes à la recherche de soleil reviennent en Tunisie, comme ils le faisaient auparavant.

 |Original title||Viva Paradis|

 Manon de Boer’s new film one, two, many has been selected for official competition at the International Documentary Festival of Marseille (FIDMarseille, 4-9 July).
 Both Isabelle Tollenaere’s Viva Paradis and Fanny Zaman's DplusOne are also screening at the fest in the ‘Threads of Power’ sidebar.